-For eighteen years the Castine Yacht Club has sponsored the Castine Classic Yacht Race to Camden, which has attracted a magnificent fleet of classic yachts from far and wide.
-This race has provided the backdrop for CYC to stage significant celebrations, such as those honoring Maine boat builders (2009); lobster boats (2014); schooners (2015); and the designs of Herreshoff (2011), Fife (2012) and Concordia (2013).
+For twenty-four years the Castine Yacht Club has sponsored the Castine Classic Yacht Race to Camden, which has attracted a magnificent fleet of classic yachts from far and wide.
+This race has provided the backdrop for CYC to stage significant celebrations, such as those honoring Maine boat builders (2009, 2018 and 2020); lobster boats (2014); schooners (2015); and the designs of Herreshoff (2011), Fife (2012), Concordia (2013) and Nielsen (2017).

 Photo by Kathy Mansfield

 2008 - Herreshoff Buzzard’s Bay 30s built in 1902 and newly restored by French and WebbPhoto by Cynthia Boyer